 But why would God make it a place of gruesome fire?
 Scholars differ as to the reasons.
 As we said before, it may not be any of God’s doing.
 It may simply be just an unavoidable by-product of God’s absence and so many godless people in one place.
 However some scholars believe the fires of Hell could actually be a result of God’s mercy at work.
 The very flames themselves could be God’s way of crippling or restraining the ability of the stronger and more-wicked rebels from inflicting greater torment on others.

 3 – Could Hell be a Place You Have to Actually Fight to Get Into?

 That’s right.
 Nobody gets into Hell unless they want to be there.
 You have to battle your way into this place.
 You have to fight past every obstacle God puts in your path.
 You have to fight to ignore the hundreds if not thousands of signs and indicators from creation revealing the goodness and glory of God (Romans 1).
 You have fight to ignore Christians witnessing to you.
 You have to refuse the Good News coming from the ministers on TV, radio, newspapers, your friends, relatives and the guy at work.
 You have to ignore scenes in movies that depict God’s invitation to be saved.
 You have to ignore this article.
 You have to fight the voice of your conscience.
 You have to fight the still small voice of the Holy Spirit convicting you of refusing the God Who created you.
-Yes, you have to fight with every ounce of energy you have until your last breath to get into Hell.
+Yes, you have to fight and resist with every ounce of energy you have until your last breath to get into Hell.